 Pearls before swine.

-Thanks, strayalongtheway.com for the beaut image
+– thanks, strayalongtheway.com for the beaut image –

-We cut through Mkhuze game reserve on the way home and see three of the youngest little warthoglets we’ve ever seen ‘on the hoof.’
-Tiny little piglets running next to Ma with tails erect.
-“Look!
-They’ve got signal” the kids said enviously.
+We then cut through Mkhuze game reserve on the way home, enetering by the less-used NE gate.
+Three of the youngest little warthoglets we’ve ever seen ‘on the hoof’ ran behind they Ma.
+Tiny little piglets running with tails erect.
+Look!
+They’ve got signal, the kids say enviously, giggling.

-Kosi to Mkhuze map with warthoglets
+– Kosi Bay to Mkhuze map with warthoglets –

 *sigh* At least they do love their home, that’s no maybe!

 Aitch never held my culinary skills in high regard.
 Her favourite meal to mock was my chicken-onion-n-potato-in-a-pot special which she described as pale and tasteless.
 It wasn’t.
 It just looked bland.
 With a touch of salt and black pepper and enough red wine taken internally it was fine.
+Admittedly, I hadn’t yet discovered stock cubes.

 She was right about my braaiing skills, though.
 Luckily Tom’s genes skipped back about seven generations to when burning dead animals on a naked flame was considered an advance in civilisation, not like I believe it to be: a pointless exercise now that Eskom has been invented.
 So he is now my braaiing stunt double.